stefandrissen/sam-coupe-technical-manual/techmanual.md

 All production machines contain ROM 1.0.
 This manual details information for ROM 1.0 and ROM 1.2.
 In the period April/May 1990 all Coupé owners will be issued with an enhanced ROM, issue 2.0, free of charge.
 The ROM 1.2 referred to in this manual is a pre-production version of ROM 2.0.

 - written by
-Bruce Gordon a Andy Wright
+Bruce Gordon & Andy Wright

 - With additional information by
 Gary Thomas & Adrian Parker